 For first time builders looking for a complete, turnkey solution, you’ll be wanting a design that crosses the t’s and dots the i’s.
 A house that’s the complete package, you should look for a design that has a bit of everything.

-At Total Homes, we keep up-to-date with the top building trends.
+At Total by Metrostyle, we keep up-to-date with the top building trends.
 We know what the people of WA want in a home and deliver on this.
 Some of the factors that may prompt people to choose one design over the other that we’ve considered in every single one of our home designs are:

 - The Australian obsession with plan living, kitchen and dining areas